eco-community/lottery-bot/docs/Tutorial.md

 `/sweepstake view Test Sweepstake`

+### How to buy multiple tickets (whitelisted lottery only, admin only)

+Using this command we can buy multiple tickets for whitelisted lottery (admin only)
+`/sweepstake_admin buy_whitelisted`

 ### How to replenish sweepstake wallet
 To transfer 10 points to the sweepstake wallet we will use this command
 `!send @SweepstakeBot 10`